Virginia Giuffre: Prince Andrew allegations and settlement

-The second sexual encounter allegedly happened in Epstein's New York mansion.
-In court documents, Giuffre claimed that the third encounter with Prince Andrew was an orgy on Little Saint James that involved her, several underage girls from Eastern Europe, the Prince, and Jeffrey Epstein himself.
+The second sexual encounter with Andrew allegedly happened at Epstein's New York mansion.
+In court documents, Giuffre stated that the third encounter with Prince Andrew was an orgy on Little Saint James that involved her, several underage girls from Eastern Europe, the prince, and Epstein himself.

 In 2015, spokespersons for the British royal family stated that "any suggestion of impropriety with underage minors is categorically untrue", later repeating the denials.
-Requests from Giuffre's lawyers for a statement under oath from the Duke about the allegations were returned unanswered.
+Requests from Giuffre's lawyers for a statement under oath from the Prince about the allegations were returned unanswered.